 Collect tissue samples of animals whenever you find animals and identify the species.
 Never touch a fresh decomposing carcass (bio hazard!) - only sample dry skeletons and attached tissues.
 If possible (and only when completely dry), collect the whole dead animal.
-Scan the surrounding area for any other animal remains.
-Collect 2 tubes of the same sample for duplication in case of loss during transit back to Leipzig.
+Scan the surrounding area for any other animal remains16.